Total Immersion Photo Safari

-Come spend four exciting days capturing images in the fall splendor of Southern and Southwestern
+Come spend four exciting days capturing images in the fall splendor of Southwestern Colorado.
+This is

-Colorado.
-This is an all out, full tilt, dawn to dusk photo tour.
+an all out, full tilt, dawn to dusk photo safari.

 Friday: We will meet in southwest Denver at 6:30 am and leave at 7:00 am.
 We will shoot all day in central

 and southern Colorado.
 We will end up in Montrose Friday night.
 Montrose is home base for the rest of the tour.

 Sunday: We will travel and shoot all day in SW Colorado.